feathersui/feathersui-website/learn/haxe-openfl/premium-components/index.md

 sidebarTitle: Introduction
 ---

-Developers looking for capabilities that go beyond the core, open source [Feathers UI](/) library should visit the Feathers UI Store to purchase premium UI component packs with advanced, new capabilities.
+Developers looking for capabilities that go beyond the core, open source [Feathers UI](/) library should visit the Feathers UI Store (**NOTE:** not yet launched) to purchase premium UI component packs with advanced, new capabilities.
 The following sets of premium UI components are available for purchase.

 - [Barcodes Pack](./barcodes-pack.md)
 - [Data Containers Pack](./data-containers-pack.md)